orsnaro/My-Configs-Cmder/shortcuts.md

 ll
 -> ( is modified ls command to show more details on files and dirs in current dir )

+tmux ls
+-> to see all tmux session and which one your attached to

+tmux new -d -s tmux_session_nam  'command-to-run-at-start'

+-> ( name is optional also command to run is optional but must be inside single qotation) -> (-d to start detached session with out it you detach to the new made tmux session) -> (most power full command to isolate and silence a process and keep it working even if shell is closed some it may be risky cant exit cmder proberly)

+tmux kill-session -t  session-num
+-> (to kill a session of tmux)

+& at end of commands
+-> makes commands run in background ex : ./start_silent.sh &

+nohup comnd.sh  and  comnd.sh & disown
+-> also makes command run in background but kinda more detached ( search more on it )

 # ############### tmux in bash ubuntu#############IMPORTANT only

 ctrl + b c